-A much easier way to change the size of the image so that it’s SEO-friendly is by using WordPress plugins that can help optimize your image with just a few clicks.
 There are a lot of image-optimizing plugins on the market, both free and paid.
 However, only a few of them truly stand out and deliver impeccable features.

 In this article, we’re going to list the 7 best WordPress image optimizers for your website.
 With them, you’ll be able to adjust the image size to the browsers of your visitors and benefit from numerous bells and whistles that come included in the package.

 Without further ado, we’re going to list them below, so continue reading this article, to learn more about how optimized images on your site will reduce the strain from your storage and bandwidth and step up your SEO game!

 1.7 Best WordPress Image Optimizers in December 2023

 We wanted to include both free and paid options so that the users have a clear image of what they’re getting with this investment.

 Of course, you probably won’t need all the premium features some image optimizer offers, but it’s good to have them in case you’ll ever need them.